Acting Sergeant Lee Froggatt

 Your neighbourhood team are currently working with the community and partners to address the following:

-Burglaries.In a drive to reduce the overall amount of Burglaries within the Whoberley area over the next 12 months, officers will target student accommodation in particular which have traditionally been targeted by offenders due to the high value goods used by students (laptops / ipads etc).
+Reduce Bruglary Dwellings.In a drive to reduce the overall amount of Burglaries within the Whoberley area over the next 12 months, officers will target student accommodation in particular which have traditionally been targeted by offenders due to the high value goods used by students (laptops / ipads etc).
 Much of the emphasis will be on making the entire area difficult for offenders to commit crime.
+The you like crime prevention adivce/property marking or have any other concerns you wish to discuss with the team please telephone 101 ext 7939 6728 or e-mail email@example.com. .

 Officers and PCSOs from your neighbourhood policing team want you to be involved in the decisions that affect the place where you live.
 Listening to you helps us to improve our service and make positive changes in the community.